 No. You will receive a single payment with the full amount.
 However, bills added in the future can beget additional payments.

 The estimated time is roughly 2 to 3 weeks.
 However, it totally depends on the time the Internal Revenue Service (IRS) takes to send out the cheques.

 Do I have to apply to receive this payment?

 No. The Internal Revenue Service will make a direct deposit based on the recent income-tax figures it already has according to your 2018 or 2019 tax returns.

 Does the bill apply to college students too?

-Based of which year’s income will I get this payment?
+Based on which year’s income will I get this payment?

 This payment will be based on your 2019 income.
 However, if you have not filed for 2019 taxes yet, you could use your 2018 tax return document.
-For the same reason if you have the 2018 return, you can use your social security statement to avail the payment.
+For the same reason, if you have the 2018 return, you can use your social security statement to avail of the payment.